OmarOakheart/Phasing-Toolkit/README.md

 ### Parameter file in detail
 ``benchmarkingParameters.tsv``

 This file contains all of the information needed to share a full benchmark with anyone else.
+Here we describe it line by line:

 Output folder which will be used to store all of the data we're going to download and generate
 >mainPath&emsp;/path/to/outputFolder/